dkj/CrazyLIMS/docs/security-model.md

 Use these files with PostgREST (`curl -H "Authorization: Bearer $(cat admin.jwt)" ...`) or GraphiQL to test RLS paths quickly.

+## Service Accounts & Token Lifecycle

+- Service accounts live in `lims.api_clients` with metadata such as `allowed_roles`, contact email, and auditing columns.
+- Token digests are stored in `lims.api_tokens`; plaintext secrets are never persisted.
+A six-character `token_hint` (trailing characters of the plaintext) helps operators identify which credential a user is referencing.
+- Administrators generate new credentials by calling `lims.create_api_token(api_client_id, plain_token, expires_at, metadata)` while logged in with sufficient privileges.
+The function enforces minimum length and records `created_by`.
+- Tokens can be revoked by setting `revoked_at`/`revoked_by` or deleting the row.
+Active counts and last use timestamps are exposed through `lims.v_api_client_overview`.
+- Downstream integration layers should exchange the token for a JWT (future phase) or validate against the stored digest before mapping to an allowed role.

 ## Verification

 - `make test/security` spins up the API containers, regenerates the dev JWT fixtures, and runs smoke tests (`scripts/test_rbac.sh`) that exercise representative REST and GraphQL requests for administrator, operator, and researcher personas.
-- The script confirms that privileged roles can read/write appropriately while lower-privilege personas are restricted to their own scope or denied mutations (including GraphQL mutations blocked for researchers).
+- The script confirms that privileged roles can read/write appropriately while lower-privilege personas are restricted to their own scope or denied mutations (including GraphQL mutations blocked for researchers and REST access limited to their own user record).
+- `make db/test` runs SQL-level checks (`ops/db/tests/security.sql`) to validate token hashing, RLS behaviour, and researcher visibility rules directly inside the database.

 ## Operational Checklist